MorrowShore/Prism/README.md

 You can then simply stream to your Prism, and it will send your stream to all the platforms you'd like.

+---

 ## Prequisites

 You'd need a VPS server for this, but fret not, its specification or power does not matter!

-You can get very cheap (1~5 USD) Linux VPS from providers such as Linode, Ionos, Digital Ocean, etc.
+You can get very cheap (1~5 USD) Linux VPS from providers such as OVH, Hetzner, Netcup, Linode, IONOS, Digital Ocean, etc.

+---
+---
 ## How To Set up

 * 1- SSH into your VPS server,